Alain-Mavurk/WriteUps/htb/worker/worker.md

-After that, i had to validate a pull request to merge the temperaly branch to the master branch:
+After that, i had to validate a pull request to merge the temporarily branch to the master branch:

  ![](img/pull.png)